This Packaging Firm Makes a Canny Choice

 Rexam has more than 60 beverage-can plants in 24 countries and holds a dominant share of the European and Brazilian markets.
 Transporting empty cans more than 300 miles is expensive, so having a plant near a customer's operations helps keep costs down and allows the can manufacturers to offer lower prices.
 Beverage-can manufacturers also benefit from ongoing customer demand for product differentiation on store shelves, such as higher-margin specialty cans (non-12-ounce/33-centiliter cans) and energy drink cans.
 Rexam is the sole manufacturer of cans for Red Bull energy drinks, for example, which grew from 1.9 billion cans sold in 2004 to 5.4 billion in 2013.
 Indeed, Rexam is increasing its specialty-can capacity in Europe primarily to serve this rapidly growing customer.
 Rexam's specialty-can mix is approximately one-third of production in Europe and about 25% in both North and South America.
 Over the next few years, we expect these figures to move closer to 40% as more than half of Rexam's planned capacity additions are for specialty cans.

-Todd Wenning does not own shares in any of the securities mentioned above.
+Todd Wenning does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.